NightShade8/TCM-Programming-100/00-Python-Files/README.md

 - Learn how to create and access dictionaries.
 - Modify and iterate over key-value pairs.
 - Use dictionaries for efficient data storage and retrieval.

 ---

+## 🔟 10-Strings-Revisited.py
+**Summary**:
+Revisits advanced string manipulation techniques, including slicing, formatting, and common string methods.

+**Key Features**:
+- Learn advanced string slicing and indexing.
+- Explore string formatting with `format()` and f-strings.
+- Use built-in methods for efficient string manipulation.

+---

+## 1️⃣1️⃣ 11-Importing-Modules.py
+**Summary**:
+Demonstrates how to import and use modules in Python, including aliasing and accessing system functions.

+**Key Features**:
+- Learn how to import modules using `import` and `from`.
+- Use aliases for cleaner code.
+- Access system functions and parameters.

+---

+## 1️⃣2️⃣ 12-Sockets.py
+**Summary**:
+A script demonstrating how to use sockets to connect two nodes together.
+This file is intended for use on a Kali Linux machine for ethical hacking purposes only.

+**Key Features**:
+- Learn how to create a socket using Python's `socket` module.
+- Understand how to connect to a server using IP and port.
+- Explore basic socket programming concepts.

+---